nilportugues/php-cache/README.md

 # Cache layer
-Cache layer for PHP applications
+Cache layer for PHP applications using the on Chain of responsability pattern.

-## Drivers
+## Drivers Available
 - InMemory
 - FileSystem
 - SQL